aaryaamoharir/Operating_Systems_Aaryaa/devlog.md

 Submitting now!
 This project was definitely interesting and gave me a good foundation for how to use the python subprocess module.
 However, I apologize to the ta's in advance because the code is quite messy since I was constantly realizing that I forgot to account for certain edge cases or requirements.

+# 2025-03-24 22:58
+I realized that if a string was to be chosen from history when history had nothing in it, it would just have a invalid input error with no explanation so I added that feature!
+Hopefully this will be my last time submitting the assignment.